wp-plugins/editorial-calendar/readme.txt

 === Editorial Calendar ===
-Contributors: cvernon, MaryVogt, zgrossbart
+Contributors: cvernon, justinstresslimit, MaryVogt, zgrossbart
 Tags: posts, post, calendar, AJAX, admin, administration Requires at least: 2.8.5
 Tested up to: 2.9.2
-Stable tag: 0.6
+Stable tag: 0.7

 The Editorial Calendar makes it possible to see all your posts and drag and drop them to manage your blog.